cdong1012/cdong1012.github.io/_posts/2021-01-16-BabukRansomware-v3.markdown

 The steps taken to improve the ransomware's threading functionalities are in the right direction since they do increase the encryption speed by quite a bit.

 Babuk uses a structure similar to a circular queue (Ring Buffer) backed by an array to store file names to encrypt.
-The queue size is double the number of processors on the system, which is the same amount of children threads being spawned.
+The queue size is double the number of processors on the system, which is the same amount of child threads being spawned.

 ![alt text](/uploads/babukv3_4.PNG)